 You’ll need to retake your driving test

 Although you’re permitted to drive with a US licence in the UK for 12 months, you’ll need to gain a UK licence once that time’s up.
 To do so, you’ll first need to pass your theory exam before taking the practical side of the test.
-It may also take you a while to get used to our roads and parking spaces (they tend to be MUCH narrower than in the States.
+It may also take you a while to get used to our roads and parking spaces (they tend to be MUCH narrower than in the States).

 Renting is pretty similar

 Of course, you’ll need a place to crash.
 To rent a property in the UK, landlords must check that you need to have the right to rent — meaning you’ll need to show them your immigration documents.
-Other than that, renting here is not much different to the US!
+Other than that, renting here is not much different from the US!

 Make sure you’ve got the right visa!